Sign in to access your Salford customer account, or see our other accounts.

 Participation can include:

-• Full time study in a school, college or training provider
+• full-time study in a school, college or with a training provider

-Local authorities are subject to duties to support all young people to participate.
-The Education and Skills Act places additional responsibilities on local authorities to promote the participation of all 16 to 18 year old residents and make arrangements to identify those young people who are at risk of not participating.
+Salford City Council will support all young people to participate.
+The Education and Skills Act places additional responsibilities on local authorities to promote the participation of all 16 to 18 year-old residents and make arrangements to identify those young people who are at risk of not participating.

 For further information please contact sarah.scanlan@salford.gov.uk.